Warsaw Poland, Warszawa - Life, Cost of Life and How to find Job

 There are currently two different types of Monthly passes:

 - The 30 Day Ticket Option - This cost 110 PLN (Around 26 euro)

 - The 90 Day Ticket Option (3 Months) - This cost 280 PLN (Around 67 euro)

-In order to be able to buy this option, you will need to issue a Warsaw City Card.
-In order to get the Warsaw Card, you need to fill an online form in: Warsaw City Card Website in English.
+To be able to buy this option, you will need to issue a Warsaw City Card.
+To get the Warsaw Card, you need to fill an online form in the Warsaw City Card Website in English.

-Unfortunately there is a waiting time around 4 working days.
-You will then receive an email that your Personal Card is ready and you can pick it up.
+Unfortunately, there is a waiting time for around 4 working days.
+You will then receive an email that your Card is ready and you can pick it up.
 Pickup points are available in the biggest train/metro stations.